junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

   ♦ Avoid tobacco.
 Smoking or chewing tobacco increases stomach acid and makes the problem worse.

   ♦ Take antacids.
 The best, safest antacids contain magnesium and aluminum hydroxide.
-(See p.
-380 for information, dose, and warnings about different antacids.)
+(See [page 380](#page-380)for information, dose, and warnings about different antacids.)

   ♦ If the above treatments do not work, you may have an ulcer.
 Use 2 medicines to treat the bacteria that causes the ulcer: either amoxicillin (p.
 352) or tetracycline (p.
 355); and metronidazole (p.
 368).
 Also take omeprazole (Prilosec, p.
 381) or ranitidine (Zantac, see p.
 381) to reduce the production of acid in the stomach.
 These medicines help to calm the pain and heal the sore.